About biking tours in Bangkok

-While you can find biking tours in most bigger cities worldwide, even in South East Asia, biking through Bangkok may be the last thing that comes to mind.
+While you can find biking tours in most bigger cities worldwide, even in South East Asia, the Bangkok bike tour may be the last thing that comes to mind – at least it was for us.
+We just couldn’t imagine biking through a city like Bangkok.

-But it’s the most authentic and fun way to experience a different side of this vibrant city.
+But a cycling tour in Bangkok is the most authentic and fun way to experience a different side of this vibrant city.

-We were looking for a unique and less touristy activity in Bangkok, and Co Van Kessel’s biking tour definitely exceeded our expectations.
+We were looking for a unique and less touristy activity in Bangkok, and joining the biking tour definitely exceeded our expectations.

-If numerous great reviews are not enough, read along to see why a biking tour with Co Van Kessel in Bangkok is worth your money!
+We joined a fantastically organized Co Van Kessel biking tour in Bangkok.
+If numerous great reviews are not enough, read along to see why a Co Van Kessel biking tour in Bangkok is worth your money!

-You get introduced to your guides, learn some basic rules, adjust your bikes, and then you’re ready to go.
+The Bangkok cycling tour begins at their office near Chinatown and the Chao Phraya River.
+There, you are introduced to your guides, learn some basic rules, adjust your bikes, and are ready to go.

-We will outline the tour itinerary of the 5-hour tour, as that’s what we did, but the 3-hour tour is quite similar, except that it doesn’t include the part with the boat ride.
+We will outline the 5-hour Bangkok biking tour itinerary, as that’s what we did.
+However, the 3-hour tour is quite similar, except that it doesn’t include the part with the boat ride.

 1. Cycling through Chinatown

-The first part of the route took us through the heart of Chinatown, through narrow alleys full of street art, busy morning markets and food stalls, and some beautiful temples.
+The first part of the Bangkok bike tour route took us through the heart of Chinatown, through narrow alleys full of street art, busy morning markets and food stalls, and some beautiful temples.

-We stopped at a few spots where our guide told us more about Thai culture and what we saw.
+We stopped at a few spots, where our guide told us more about Thai culture and the things we had seen during the bike tour in Bangkok so far.

 2. Temple visit

-We stopped at one of the temples just outside Chinatown, where we could learn more about Buddhist culture.
+We stopped at one of the temples just outside Chinatown, a lesser-known temple in Bangkok, where we could learn more about Buddhist culture.

-The temple visit was one of the highlights of the tour, as we also got to try our luck by shaking the fortune sticks, a practice called Kau Chim, and seeing the result.
+The temple visit was one of the highlights of our Bangkok cycling tour.
+We also got to try our luck by shaking the fortune sticks, a practice called Kau Chim, and seeing the result.

 TRAVEL TIP

-Have a sarong or a similar piece of clothing with you to cover your legs and shoulders while visiting the temples in Bangkok.
+Bring a sarong or similar piece of clothing to cover your legs and shoulders while visiting the temples in Bangkok.

-Our guides had extra sarongs for all the participants, but Arijana was always taking one with us – very useful in Thailand! 😀
+Our guides had extra sarongs for all the participants, but Arijana always has one with us – very useful in Thailand! 😀

 3. Boat ride through Bangkok’s Khlongs

-After biking some more, it was time to get to know Bangkok through its canals in a traditional long-tail boat.
-It was a lovely addition to the trip.
+After a few short stops and some more biking, it was time to explore Bangkok’s canals in a traditional long-tail boat.
+This was a lovely addition to our Bangkok bike trip.

-Fun fact: All the bikes go in the boat with you!
+Fun fact: All the bikes during the Bangkok bike tour go in the boat with you!

 4. Cycling through rural Bangkok

-The second part of our biking route was absolutely amazing!
-The route passes through a peaceful and lush area of Bangkok.
-It’s the complete opposite of Chinatown.
+The second part of our Bangkok cycling tour route was absolutely amazing!
+It passes through a peaceful and lush area of Bangkok—the complete opposite of Chinatown.

-While you can find WiFi practically everywhere, in hotels, cafes, restaurants, and even beach bars, having a reliable mobile package in Thailand is the way to go.
-We recommend the affordable eSIM packages from Thailandesim, where you also get a local number for ride-hailing and other services.
+We recommend affordable eSIM packages from Thailandesim, where you also get a local number for ride-hailing and other services.

 Tip: Shipped Away readers get 5% off with the code SHIPPEDAWAY